Welcome to St. Peter Lutheran Church & School!

 For those who are our guests, we ask that you kindly speak with a pastor before joining us for communion.
 This allows our pastors to oversee the sacrament in an a faithful manner.

-If you would like to become an official member of the church, we have a simple, two-step process we ask you to follow.
+If you would like to become an official member of the church, we ask that you complete our 7 week new member class.
+This class focuses on the Lutheran doctrine and how to get connected to life at St. Peter.
 To learn more, click here.